- General Trademark Questions

 First, we’ll discuss acceptable specimens for products.

-A photograph of the product showing the mark directly on the product.
+A photograph of the product showing the mark the actual product.

-Examples: the bottom of a coffee mug; metal plate on a bag or wallet; barbecue grill.
+Examples: metal plate on a bag or wallet; barbecue grill.

 Product labels and tags showing the mark.